 WorkCover is able to direct you to the correct insurer, if your employer is self-insured.

-It's easy to lodge a claim with WorkCover Queensland for a work-related respiratory disease and ensure you get quick access to medical treatment and support if your claim is accepted:
+It's easy to make a claim with WorkCover Queensland for a work-related respiratory disease and ensure you get quick access to medical treatment and support if your claim is accepted:

 - Ask your doctor whether they consider you to have a respiratory disease that may be work-related.
 If your doctor considers your respiratory disease to be work-related then obtain a work capacity certificate from them.

-- To lodge a claim with WorkCover Queensland, please call 1300 362 128 or make a claim online.
+- To make a claim with WorkCover Queensland, please call 1300 362 128 or make a claim online.

 If your claim is accepted, you may be eligible to receive compensation for: